See Also

 - Stress and other emotional changes

-The symptoms may occur at different stages of the migraine attack.
-Some sufferers complain of being lightheaded after migraines, while others may experience the symptom before or during the attack.
+Dizziness, lightheadedness, and vertigo may occur at different stages of the migraine.
+Some people talk about being lightheaded after a migraine, while others experience the symptoms before or during the attack.